 [2n]8.3.4 [m]Duties of Third Parties

 Third-party originators (e.g., mortgage brokers) often provide HELOC applications to consumers.
 They must provide the HELOC brochure.
-However, they need only provide the early HELOC disclosures if the creditor has provided the originator with the disclosures.
+But they need only provide the early HELOC disclosures if the creditor has provided the originator with the disclosures.

 Third-party originators do not have an obligation to obtain the disclosures from the creditors nor do creditors have an obligation to supply the disclosures to third-party originators along with the application.